kavyaboompur/github-issue-ai-assistant/README.md

 7.Allows the user to download the generated JSON output for further use

 The steps and output folders are also included in this repository and can be downloaded directly, without using the Google Drive links.OR

 You may download the ZIP file and follow the step-by-step execution screenshots available at the link below, or proceed with the instructions provided in this README:

 https://drive.google.com/file/d/1p0RtVNFa7DPiTowxK4ZMbQQsdTN5I5PQ/view?usp=sharing
-## Note on Repository Files
+## Repository Files (Important)

-For convenience, the backend and frontend source code are provided in ZIP format in this repository.
+For convenience, the backend and frontend source code are included in this repository in ZIP format.

+You may either:

-You may either extract the ZIP files locally or download the extracted folders directly from GitHub if available.
+Extract the ZIP files locally, or

+Download the extracted folders directly if already available in the repository

-Before running the project, ensure the `backend/` and `frontend/` folders exist in the project root with the structure described in the Project Structure section.
+Before running the project, ensure that both the backend/ and frontend/ folders exist in the project root.

-## Important Note About Project Files (ZIP Format)

-The backend and frontend source code are provided in ZIP format in this repository.

-Before executing the project, please follow the steps below carefully:

-1. Download the repository as a ZIP file **or** clone the repository using Git.

-2. Locate the files `backend.zip` and `frontend.zip` in the project root.

-3. Extract `backend.zip` to create a folder named `backend`.

-4. Extract `frontend.zip` to create a folder named `frontend`.

-5. Ensure the final folder structure looks like this:

 ## Project Structure